McGillvray History, Family Crest & Coats of Arms

 The surname McGillvray was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, but this family seat was later moved to Iona with the advent of St. Columba.
 From this original descendancy came Giolla Brighid, known also as Gillibride, or Gillivray.
 Gillivray's son, Somerled, the 8th and greatest Thane of Argyll, Lord of Kintyre, and founder of the 'Kingdom of the Isles' was instrumental in driving out the invading Norse (Vikings) from his Kingdom, commencing in 1140 AD.
 However, Somerled, still gave allegiance to the King of Vikings which continued until 1222, long after Somerled's death in 1164 AD.
 At this time, Alexander II of Scotland routed many of the Clans 'of the Isles', leaving them eastern Scotland in an area from Glasgow north to Inverness to the East Coast.
 The MacGillivrays were moved northwards to Lochabe.
 They became closely associated with their neighbors, the McInnises, the McMasters, and the MacEacherns.
 They also joined the great Pictish confederacy of Clans known as the Clan Chattan, an association of some twenty six Clans, during the time of Ferquhard, 5th Chief of the MacKintosh, and Chief of the Clan Chattan.

-Important Dates for the McGillvray family
+Early History of the McGillvray family

 This web page shows only a small excerpt of our McGillvray research.
 Another 327 words (23 lines of text) covering the years 1467, 1535, 1542, 1550, 1688, 15 a, 1745 and 1822 are included under the topic Early McGillvray History in all our PDF Extended History products and printed products wherever possible.